BIGJRA/BIGJRA.github.io/reborn.md

 Move on to the next room.
 Note that the Bishops must be talked to first from one direction, then you choose its diagonal direction afterwards.
 So, to go up-left you talk to it from the right then press up, or talk to it from below and press left.

-> Knight up 3, and right 3; Rook right 1, up 7, right 1; Bishop up-left 4.
+> Knight up 3, and right 3; Rook right 1, up 7, right 1; Bishop up-left 2, down-left 1, up-left 1.

 Enter room 3.
 Luna's trick can help us out here.